daudzoss/petscido/README.md

 Nedergaard Andersen and released in 2016 by Helvetiq.
 For rules refer to https://helvetiq.com/media/hexaattachment/products/attachments/bandido_rules_WEB.pdf
 (404) or better yet https://www.gameon.cafe/Pdf/GameInstructions/Bandido_EN.pdf

-Anyone who grew up with a Commodore or Atari computer in the 1980s immediately recognized that the built-in low resolution graphics characters map perfectly onto the 1x2 tile cards.
-Although scrolling around past the screen is possible, many games can even fit on a tiny grid of 40x25 or even 22x23 without scrolling.
+Anyone who grew up with a VIC, VIC-II or TED Commodore computer in the 1980s recognizes that the built-in low resolution graphics characters map perfectly onto the 1x2 tile cards.
+Although scrolling past the screen limits is supported, many games can even fit on a tiny grid of 40x24 or even 22x22 at once.

 Requires the 64TASS assembler to build.
 Supports the following platforms already

 * unexpanded VIC-20 (with reduced error checking)

-* Commodore 64,SX-64,128
+* Commodore 64, SX-64, 128

-* Commodore 16, Plus/4 (suggest defining F1="1",F2="2",F3="3" with KEY command)
+* Commodore 16, Plus/4 (suggest defining F1="1", F2="2", F3="3" with KEY command)

-* Commodore P500,CBM 510 (with RAM installed in bank 15 beyond $0400 to $07ff)
+* Commodore P500, CBM 510 (with RAM installed in bank 15 beyond $0400 to $07ff)

 Helvetiq holds all rights to this card game, which you should purchase to support the original creator.
 Neither entity was involved with PETSCIDO,